pmrourkie/hoponaplane/README.md

-Hope on a plane blog.
+Hop on a plane blog.